JustinHeflin/JustinHeflin.github.io/_pages/research.md

 ## Working Papers
--["Petitions, Prevention, and Public Health: Red Flag Laws and Mental Health Outcomes"]
+-"Petitions, Prevention, and Public Health: Red Flag Laws and Mental Health Outcomes"

--["The Impact of Illinois SAFE-T Act on Crime in Chicago"]
+-"The Impact of Illinois SAFE-T Act on Crime in Chicago"